-Mr B S B Gangaraju Mr N Pillay Mr V Ramdass Mr DJ Hayman Mr A Mia
+Mr B S B Gangaraju Mr N Pillay Mr V Ramdass Mr DJ Hayman Mr A Mia (resigned on 09 December 2024)

 4. Events after the reporting period

 The directors are not aware of any material event which occurred after the reporting date and up to the date of this report, that requires disclosure in these financial statements.